Skip to content

 - claims_tool (expense claims)

 Treat tool descriptions as part of the agent’s instructions.
-Agents decide which tools to call—and how to call them—based on what you write here.
-If the schema, constraints, or query rules aren’t explicit, the agent will guess.
+The agent decides which tools to call — and how to call them — based on what you write here.
+If the schema, constraints, or query rules aren't explicit, the agent will guess.

 A strong tool description: